BYUHPC/sci-comp-course/readings/git.md

 ## Git Branches

 Branches are an extremely lightweight tool to manage workflows.
 Branches are just a movable pointer to a particular commit.
-The branch you start on is called "master" by default.
+The branch you start on is called "master" (or "main" in [newer versions](https://github.com/github/renaming?tab=readme-ov-file#renaming-the-default-branch-from-master)) by default.
 Every time you commit, the current branch's pointer moves to the new commit object.
 Note that there is also a special HEAD reference that points to the current branch you're on.
 This may or may not be the master.

 ![Commit](../img/git-branch-commit.png)